katugtug/katugtug.github.io/4e/gm/session5.md

 # Characters
 Lucan, eladrin avenger
-- His knowledge of religion tells him of the Queen of Ice and Darkness is Zeth's patron.
+- Possible: His knowledge of religion tells him of the Queen of Ice and Darkness is Zeth's patron.
 He hadnt seen it till now.
 Zeth, tiefling warlock
 -

-# Doru Throne Fight

-Skeleton Shaman - Barkskin Armor

-Skeleton Wizard - Darkleaf armor

-Skeleton Archer - Thunderbow

-Loot - Moradin symbol

-Skeleton Wizard can summon armor of bones slide people away from him.
+# Encounter Setup

+## Description

+## GM Notes
+* Size of the board
+* Magic circle around a sarcophagus, runes in salt on the floor.
+* As the sacrophagus opens, beetle swarms come out.
+There are 1d3 swarms in there.
+* This was a dwarven place of worship, to the back is a big forge, long cold, that was used in ceremony, not for work.
+The tools are ritualized.
+* In the lower area, the skeleton guards stand.
+These warriors are of the Chiche.
+These were followers of Doru in life and he's brought them with him in dead.
+*

 # Wave 1

 Wizard - controller (Based on Goblin Hexer) 150xp
     - Blinding Hex
     - Stinging Hex